doanhoang1508/Sofware-Engineering-Final-Project/README.md

 ## Requirements
 It is built using Flask Python framework for the backend and HTML, CSS for the frontend
 ## Installation
-* Install the required dependencies by running the command:
+* Install the required dependencies.
-'pip install -r requirements.txt'
 * Start the application by running the command:
 'python main.py'
 * This command will start the application on your local machine at the address: http://localhost:5000